Posted: September 13, 2017, Updated October 17, 2017

 The board below has a few RF devices.
 We have confirmed that the Universal Scientific Industrial (USI) 339M00034 is the Qualcomm WTR3925 RF Transceiver.
 We found that Apple used the same Qualcomm Modem and RF Transceiver here as in the iPhone 62 smartphone, which is not a surprise.

-On the board, there are an Avago AFEM-8069 Front-End Module, Skyworks SKY 78198 Power Amplifier Module (PAM), and a USI module which might be a Low Noise Amplifier (LNA).
+On the board, there are an Avago AFEM-8069 Front-End Module, Skyworks SKY 78198 Power Amplifier Module (PAM), and a USI module which is the Qualcomm QFE3100 Envelope Tracker.

 The 343S00092 should be the Capacitance Touch Screen Controller from Analog Devices.
 There is a Capacitance Sensor Controller AD7149 from Analog Devices too.
 Both two components are the same as in the Apple Watch Series 2.